oCCtet/lpc-example-webapp/README.md

 LPC webapp for UI integration
 =============================

-This example webapp for the Application module demonstrates the integration of application-specific user interface elements into the management console (a.k.a.
+This example webapp for the application module demonstrates the integration of application-specific user interface elements into the management console (a.k.a.
 WebUI).

-# Overview #
+## Overview ##

 The management console provides several pre-defined locations onto which applications may inject their custom user interface elements.